This best books for 12-year-old boys and girls (in 7th grade) list is huge and I know you’ll find lots of good books!

 Because this is written in verse, this is a fast read but packs a big punch.
 Basketball player and twin Josh narrates his life in quarters, just like the game he plays.
 He writes about missing his twin when his twin, Jordan, gets a girlfriend; about getting in trouble when he hits Jordan in the face with a basketball; and about watching his father as his heart fails.
 This is a coming-of-age, gripping story about a boy who is just trying to figure out life like most boys at age 12.

 Alexander skillfully writes about the teenage human condition — he just gets it!
 12-year old Nick struggles with his parents’ separation, a school bully, and the awkwardness of a first crush.
 The only thing that feels right is soccer.
 That is until he gets injured and can’t play.
 Written in free verse, this is a lyrical, fast-paced story that feels honest and relatable.

 Counting by 7s by Holly Goldberg Sloan

-This book is AMAZING, beautiful, moving, life-changing!
-12-year-old Willow is a genius with limited social skills (it’s never stated but we might guess she’s got Aspergers) whose adopted parents are killed in a car crash leaving her so confused without her parents’ support and explanations about the world Willow observes.
+This book is AMAZING, beautiful, moving, and life-changing!
+12-year-old Willow is a genius with limited social skills (it’s never stated but we might guess she’s got Aspergers) whose adopted parents are killed in a car crash leaving her so confused without her parents’ support.
 But, Willow pushes on and finds a most unexpected new family in the back of a nail salon.

 Look Both Ways: A Tale Told in Ten Blocks by Jason Reynolds